aleksyprok/LOCUST-Installation/README.md

 5. Replace every instance of `pgfortran` with `nvfortran`.

-6. Ensure `CUDALIB = cc86,cuda11.6` where the numbers correspond to your device revision number respectively and CUDA versions respectively.
+6. Ensure `CUDALIB = cc86,cuda11.6` where the numbers correspond to your device revision number and CUDA versions respectively.

 7. Remove the `-lhdf5_fortran` flag.